sdaps/sdaps-class/sphinx/sdapsarray.rst

  * Modifying the spacings in between rows or columns

 .. warning::
-    You should *not* add a trailing `\\\\` to finish the last row.
-This can confuse the class in some situation and will usually cause a fatal warning.
+    You should *not* add a trailing ``\\`` to finish the last row.
+This can confuse the class in some situation and may cause a fatal warning.

 .. sdaps:: Example of a sdapsarray environment